 Ultimately, 43 percent of respondents said a rheumatologist diagnosed their spondylitis.
 That means almost 6 in 10 were diagnosed by someone other than a rheumatologist.

-Another MySpondylitisTeam member shared her relief and gratitude at finding a doctor to take her seriously.
-“I want to say that my rheumatologist was a godsend.
+Another MySpondylitisTeam member shared their relief and gratitude at finding a doctor to take them seriously: “I want to say that my rheumatologist was a godsend.
 She was the first doctor who didn’t look at me like I was faking my symptoms since I was young.”

 Read more about results from the MySpondylitisTeam diagnosis survey: